ningbit/ningbit.github.io/source/_posts/2013-08-20-presenting-bikewithfriends.markdown

 ### The Code to Crack The Nerves

 I know this blog entry has said nothing about our app, BikeWithFriends.
 Yes, the topic which you choose to speak about needs to be exciting on its own merit.
-But actually presenting something provides it's own specific challenges.
+But actually presenting something provides its own specific challenges.

 Just like how you might approach a coding problem, breaking down and controlling for as many variables as you can, we approached this presentation in the same manner.
 The most obvious unknown was probably "__how do we handle our nerves?__" Would we break down in front of the massive audience at Skirball, unable to form even one coherent sentence?
 We couldn't let that be a possibility.